ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

    1. Open the IP Fabric GUI in your browser.

-   2. Click the **lock** icon in the browser’s address bar and download the entire certificate chain:
+   2. Click the **Lock** icon in the browser's address bar and download the entire certificate chain:

       Google Chrome: **Connection is secure --> Certificate is valid --> Details